 If their recommendations result in a favorable outcome, the CEO and/or executive team takes all the credit.
 This generates massive “career yield” because they’ll be rewarded with big bonuses and promotions (numerator) for spending shareholders’ money and doing zero work (denominator).

 To be clear, it’s not because these MBAs produce the best ideas for clients.
 It’s just so that managing partners can pitch prospective clients that his/her team has the most elite MBAs.
-The firm with the most MBAs is probably going to win the most business because size matters in deals like these.
+The firm with the most MBAs will probably win the most business because size matters in deals like these.

 The bottom line is that if you’re not part of the solution, there’s good money to be made in prolonging the problem.
-Extending job offers to soon-to-be $250k debt-laden grads that could have replicated their education with a library card and a refresher of third-grade math makes complete sense because these consulting firms are going to make a killing prolonging the problems facing their clients.
+Extending job offers to soon-to-be $250k debt-laden grads that could have replicated their education with a library card and a refresher of third-grade math makes complete sense because these consulting firms will make a killing prolonging the problems facing their clients.

 God I love capitalism.
 Enjoy the weekend…